Arch Oboler: Your Hollywood Parade and the Mae West incident

 Around the time that Oboler was writing for Lights Out, he was invited to Hollywood to write sketches for the Lucky Strike-sponsored Your Hollywood Parade.
 The show featured such guest stars as Dick Powell, Bob Hope, Edward G. Robinson, Gary Cooper, and many others.
-After a frustrating encounter with Gary Cooper, Oboler decided that he would need to direct his plays in addition to writing them.
+After a frustrating encounter with Cooper, Oboler decided that he would need to direct his plays in addition to writing them.

 Arch Oboler caused more controversy with his script contribution to the 12 December 1937 edition of The Chase and Sanborn Hour.
 In Oboler's sketch, host Don Ameche and guest Mae West portrayed a slightly bawdy Adam and Eve, satirizing the Biblical tale of the Garden of Eden.
-On the surface, the sketch did not feature much more than West's customary suggestive double-entendres, and today it seems quite tame.
-But in 1937, that sketch and a subsequent routine featuring West trading suggestive quips with Edgar Bergen's dummy Charlie McCarthy caused a furor that resulted in West being banned from broadcasting and from being mentioned at all on NBC programming for 15 years.
+On the surface, the sketch did not feature much more than West's customary suggestive double entendres, and today it seems quite tame, but in 1937, that sketch and a subsequent routine featuring West trading suggestive quips with Edgar Bergen's dummy Charlie McCarthy caused a furor that resulted in West being banned from broadcasting and from being mentioned at all on NBC programming for 15 years.
 The timing may have been a contributing factor, according to radio historian Gerald S. Nachman in Raised on Radio: "The sketch resulted in letters from outraged listeners and decency groups...
 What upset churchgoing listeners wasn't the Biblical parody so much as the fact that it had the bad luck to air on a Sunday show."